-The Office of Safety and Security is responsible for safeguarding members of the College community, keeping peaceful conditions, protecting private and institutional property, and enforcing the public law and College regulations, including the registration of cars on campus.
+The Office of Public Safety is responsible for safeguarding members of the College community, keeping peaceful conditions, protecting private and institutional property, and enforcing the public law and College regulations, including the registration of cars on campus.

-Safety and security officers have responsibility for the safety and security of all properties owned and used by the College.
+Office of Public Safety officers have responsibility for the safety and security of all properties owned and used by the College.
 They are in direct contact with the Providence Police and Fire departments.

-The Office of Safety and Security provides nighttime, on-campus escort services, if needed.
-Employees should report any suspicious activity to the Office of Safety and Security immediately.
-Inquiries regarding lost and found articles may also be made to the Office of Safety and Security by calling Ext.
+The Office of Public Safety provides nighttime, on-campus escort services, if needed.
+Employees should report any suspicious activity to the Office of Public Safety immediately.
+Inquiries regarding lost and found articles also may be made to the Office of Public Safety by calling Ext.
 2391.